For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 While some student bank accounts will automatically transfer you to a graduate account when you finish your degree, never assume this will happen.
 If it doesn't, you could start getting charged interest on your overdraft.

 As always, do your research into the options available just in case there's a better deal elsewhere.
-And we've got a full guide on the best graduate accounts to help you with that.
+We've got full details on the best graduate accounts to help you with that, as well as a guide on how to switch bank accounts if you find a better deal.

 Looking for more info on each bank as well as how much overdraft they're offering this year?
 Check out our YouTube video all about the latest student accounts.